fbpx

 Branding / Exhibit Design

-MLK Public Library Exhibit Design
+MLK Memorial Library Exhibition Design

-A Renovation and a Revolution
+A renovation and a revolution.

-In Early 2019, Workhorse began design work on the permanent exhibition for the Martin Luther King Jr. Memorial Library, Washington D.C.’s central library.
 The exhibition connects Dr. King’s local activism with the broader activist landscape integral to the city’s deep history of revolution, culture, and change.

-Mies eventually settled in Chicago, where he continued to work until his death in 1969, forever leaving his mark on the American landscape as one of the fathers of modern architecture.
-The MLK Library is the only library designed by Mies, and perhaps one of the last projects Mies himself had a hand in creating and the only library he ever designed.
+After leaving Germany during the years leading up to World War II, Mies eventually settled in Chicago, where he continued to work until he died in 1969, forever leaving his mark on the American landscape as one of the fathers of modern architecture.

-On Jan.
-14, 1971, the DCPL board voted to name the new central library after Martin Luther King, Jr..
-Less than a decade prior, in 1963, Dr. King had made his most famous visit to D.C. to deliver what later became known as the “I Have a Dream Speech” on the steps of the Lincoln Memorial.
-Though this is most well known of his visits to the city, Dr. King had long-established ties with local clergy, activists, and students, specifically those fighting to create autonomy for the district.
+Dr. King had long-established ties with local clergy, activists, and students, specifically those fighting to create autonomy for the district.
 These people included a young pastor named Walter Fauntroy, who became the first representative in congress for the District of Columbia.
 Also, the young chairman of the Student Non-Violent Coordinating Committee (SNCC), and later Mayor for Life, Marion Barry.

-Tré Seals, Vocaltype, 2016
+By Tré Seals, Vocaltype

 MARTIN is a non-violent typeface inspired by remnants of the Memphis Sanitation Strike of 1968.
 Memphis sanitation workers, the majority of them Black, went out on strike on February 12, 1968, demanding recognition for their union, better wages, and safer working conditions after two trash handlers were killed by a malfunctioning garbage truck.